carbon-language/carbon-lang/llvm/docs/GettingStartedTutorials.rst

    Tutorials about using LLVM.
 Includes a tutorial about making a custom language with LLVM.

+:doc:`ProgrammersManual`
+  Introduction to the general layout of the LLVM sourcebase, important classes and APIs, and some tips & tricks.

+:doc:`Frontend/PerformanceTips`
+   A collection of tips for frontend authors on how to generate IR which LLVM is able to effectively optimize.

 :doc:`GettingStartedVS`
    An addendum to the main Getting Started guide for those using Visual Studio on Windows.

-:doc:`Frontend/PerformanceTips`
-   A collection of tips for frontend authors on how to generate IR which LLVM is able to effectively optimize.